 (a) The Practitioner should treat a fellow acupuncturist with dignity and respect in regard to his or her professional philosophy, even if disparate from the Practitioner's own philosophy.
 Except as is required in Rule 3.3, the Practitioner should work through appropriate professional organizations, or in a personal manner with another professional, toward correcting what is considered to be unethical or otherwise inappropriate behavior prior to addressing that behavior in a public forum, while maintaining his or her own personal behavior so as to reflect well on the profession as a whole.

-for more information about William Morris, DAOM, PhD, LAc.
+for previous articles by William Morris, DAOM, PhD, LAc.